 For students seeking careers in human resources, having a formal education or a degree in the field will likely be necessary to enter or advance in the field.
 Most entry-level human resources jobs, like HR specialist or training and development specialist, seek candidates who have bachelor’s degrees.
 For management-level positions, employers may require candidates to have an advanced degree.

-There are also financial incentives to earning an online degree in human resources.
-According to the BLS, individuals with a bachelor’s degree earn a median weekly salary of $1,432, while those with a master’s degree earn $1661 per week.
+Earning an online degree in human resources also offers financial incentives.
+According to the BLS, individuals with a bachelor’s degree earn a median weekly salary of $1,493, while those with a master’s degree earn $1737 weekly.
 Unemployment rates also decrease based on an individual’s education level.

 Online degrees are becoming widely accepted, with employers recognizing that they provide quality training and can prepare graduates for working in remote or hybrid environments.